-Need a lot of desk space for all your stuff, like multiple monitors, or other peripherals?
-Then ApexDesk Elite is a good port of call for another high-quality desk that delivers some serious walnut real-estate (other woods are available, of course!) – and the real bonus is that it’s nicely priced for what you’re getting here.
+Need a lot of desk space for all your stuff, like multiple monitors or other peripherals?
+Then ApexDesk Elite (opens in new tab) is a good port of call for another high-quality desk that delivers some serious desktop real-estate – and the real bonus is that it’s nicely priced for what you’re getting here.

-Furthermore, you can get some pretty smart deals on these desks if you shop around, and if you go the ApexDesk route, you’ll likely get a lot of desk for your money.
+Furthermore, you can get some pretty smart deals on these desks if you shop around, and if you go the ApexDesk route, you’ll likely get a lot of desks for your money.

-Underneath that is a frame capable of supporting over 150kg, and with a full extension suitable enough for someone who is as tall as 6-foot 7-inches.
-It’s a sturdy desk and moves into position very smoothly (and quietly) with adjustments made using a simple up/down control panel, or an upgraded programmable handset (which you can use to set different heights into the memory).
+Underneath that is a frame capable of supporting over 150kg, and with a full extension suitable enough for someone as tall as 6-foot 7-inches.
+It’s a sturdy desk and moves into position very smoothly (and quietly) with adjustments made using a simple up/down control panel or an upgraded programmable handset (which you can use to set different heights into the memory).

-You can get the Jarvis in the standard rectangular desk shape, or contoured (with a concave curve at the front).
-There are all manner of nifty options with this standing desk, as well, including desk lamps, drawers, and a desk shelf for your monitor – or indeed if you want to get really fancy, a gas-activated monitor arm.
+You can get the Jarvis in the standard rectangular desk shape, or contoured (with a concave curve at the front), or even an L-shaped model to go in a corner.
+There are all manner of nifty options with this standing desk, including desk lamps, drawers, and a desk shelf for your monitor – or indeed, if you want to get really fancy, a gas-activated monitor arm.